 めずらしく、ヒゲがつるつるに |

-Commentary: This dialog was meant to occur when the player examined Gumshoe's ID card without Ema.
-In the final game the player has his card for a short period of time, and since Ema never leaves Phoenix while he has the card, it is not possible to activate this dialog.
+Commentary: This dialogue was intended to occur when the player examined Gumshoe's ID card without Ema present.
+However, in the final game, the player only has the card for a short time.
+Since Ema never leaves Phoenix while the player has the card, it is not possible to activate this dialogue.

 Ema: